HamStudy/examtools-docs/content/docs/cve/Zoom.md

 candidates who are "on deck" for their exam.
 All VE introductions, candidate pre-checking, running the test, etc. are done in the main room and the waiting room is a holding pen for candidates who are waiting their turn.

-The following is a good baseline setup which you may want to adjust as your team gets comfortable with Zoom and ExamTools.
+The following is a good baseline setup which you may want to adjust as your team becomes comfortable with Zoom and ExamTools.

 ### Multi-Room (Breakout Rooms) Zoom